Explicit Serre duality on complex spaces: Introduction

 \section{Introduction}

-Let $X$ be a complex $n$-dimensional manifold, let $\mathcal{E}^{p,q}(X)$ denote the space of smooth $(p,q)$-forms on $X$, and let $\mathcal{E}^{p,q}_{c}(X)$ denote the space of smooth compactly supported $(p,q)$-forms on $X$.
+Let $X$ be a complex $n$-dimensional manifold and let $F\to X$ be a complex vector bundle.
+Let $\mathcal{E}^{0,q}(X,F)$ denote the space of smooth $F$-valued $(0,q)$-forms on $X$ and let $\mathcal{E}^{n,q}_{c}(X,F^*)$ denote the space of smooth compactly supported $(n,q)$-forms on $X$ with values in the dual vector bundle $F^*$.
 Serre duality, \cite{Serre}, can be formulated analytically as follows: \emph{There is a non-degenerate pairing}